Krithi-D/Agentic--Aqua-Nova/README.md

 - Shows everything on a live dashboard
 - Sends alerts when environmental thresholds are crossed

+🔄 Sensing + Data Processing
+Data collected: Temperature, pH, Turbidity, Sulfate, Dissolved Oxygen, etc.

+Total: ~4000+ rows of data used for training and testing

+Not real-time for now – data used is from public datasets (like Kaggle) to simulate
 ---

 ## 🧰 Tech Stack Used